Premios Oye! 2009

-The 8th Annual Premios Oye! took place at the Auditorio del Estado in Guanajuato, Guanajuato on November 24, 2009.
+The eighth Premios Oye! took place at the Auditorio del Estado in Guanajuato, Guanajuato on November 24, 2009.
 The nominees were announced on September 29 with Alexander Acha and Banda el Recodo receiving 4 nominations, followed by Fanny Lu, Jenni Rivera, Vicente Fernández and Zoé with 3 each one.
 It will be celebrated in Guanajuato in order to commemorate the 200th Anniversary of the Mexican Independence Day Grito de Dolores.
 Rapahel will be awarded by the Academia Nacional de la Música en México for his 50 years or career.
 The voting process is certified by PricewaterhouseCoopers.